open-chaos/experiment-catalog/file-must-not-disappear/README.md

 [drivers]: https://docs.chaostoolkit.org/drivers/overview/

+## Running the Experiment

+### Required Parameters

+This experiment requires the following parameters:

+* Environment Variables
+  * `FILE_TO_CHECK` - Specifies the filename of the file to check is present before and after deployment.

-## Running the Experiment Direct from the Catalog using HTTP
+### Running the Experiment Direct from the Catalog using HTTP

 You can run this experiment using the native `chaos` command, or using `docker`.